OpenMined/PySyft/docs/FAQ_0.2.x.md

 ## Why am I getting `ModuleNotFoundError`?
 It is because you are using the latest version of PySyft, Install PySyft 0.2.9 `pip install syft==0.2.9`.
 The recent release of the package is a complete rebuild of PySyft.
+If you are pursuing the Udacity Private AI Course, the course uses version `0.1.2a1`, `pip install syft==0.1.2a1`.